 Training: Year One

-The first year of training consists of three, four-month rotations at the Psychiatric Research Institute Child Diagnostic Unit, Arkansas State Hospital, and the ACH hospital consultation service.
-At the Child Diagnostic Unit the fellow works with an interdisciplinary team including an attending child psychiatrist, psychologists, speech and language therapists, occupational therapists, social workers, a milieu manager, and nursing staff.
+The first year of training consists of three, four-month rotations at the Psychiatric Research Institute Child Diagnostic Unit, Arkansas State Hospital, and Arkansas Children’s Hospital consultation-liaison service.
+At the Child Diagnostic Unit, the fellow works with an interdisciplinary team including an attending child psychiatrist, psychologists, speech and language therapists, occupational therapists, social workers, a milieu manager, and nursing staff.
 The goal of this unique inpatient unit is to provide comprehensive diagnostic assessment to children with a wide range of psychiatric and neurodevelopmental difficulties.
-The training experience at the Arkansas State Hospital Adolescent Service is under the immediate supervison of a child faculty psychiatrist and consists of a combined rotation providing care to patients on both the acute service and the sexual offender treatment program service.
-The fellow on the consultation service responds to requests for psychiatric evaluation for patients at Arkansas Children’s Hospital – those on inpatient services and those being seen in the emergency room.
+The training experience at the Arkansas State Hospital Adolescent Service is under the immediate supervision of a child psychiatrist faculty and consists of a combined rotation providing care to patients on both the acute service and the sexual offender treatment program service.
+The fellow on the consultation-liaison service responds to requests for psychiatric evaluation for patients at Arkansas Children’s Hospital – those on inpatient services and those being seen in the emergency room.
 This fellow also devotes part-time to the psychiatry outpatient clinic in order to see more urgent evaluations.